core-wg/comi/draft-ietf-core-comi.md

 The format of notification without any content is a null value.
 The format of single notification is defined in {{Section
-4.2.1 of I-D.ietf-core-yang-cbor}}.
-For multiple notifications the format is an array where each element is a single notification as described in {{Section 4.2.1 of I-D.ietf-core-yang-cbor}}.
+4.2.1 of -yang-cbor}}.
+For multiple notifications the format is an array where each element is a single notification as described in {{Section 4.2.1 of -yang-cbor}}.

 ~~~~
 FORMAT: